romainmoreau/gas-sensor/README.md

   port-name: COM5 # Not required, activates the reading from the specified port of a ZPH01 sensor if the jssc profile is activated.
 mhz19:
   port-name: COM6 # Not required, activates the reading from the specified port of a MH-Z19 sensor if the jssc profile is activated.
+si7021:
+  port-name: COM7 # Not required, activates the reading from the specified port of a Si7021 sensor if the jssc profile is activated.
 spring:
   profiles:
     active: jssc # Profile jssc activates the reading from the sensors via the serial port communication.
 Profile mock activates the reading from mock sensors.